 Chief Financial Officer Operations

 A student account is the account that is charged tuition, fees, room, board, and other miscellaneous charges (parking fines, short-term loans, etc.).
-Since the student is the individual that receives services from the university, the Student Accounts (SA) office manages all student related billing.
+Since the student is the individual that receives services from the university, the Student Accounts office manages all student related billing.

-Operationally, SA is responsible for most inquiries related to student billing, posting aid, processing refunds and the administration of the tuition payment plan where applicable.
-The office also serves as a quick-guide of sorts that directly assists a culturally diverse student population with navigating a roadmap of university policies and procedures in an effort to provide the student with a better understanding of topics related to both student financial services and financial aid.
+Operationally, Student Accounts is responsible for most inquiries related to student billing, posting aid, processing refunds, and the administration of the tuition payment plan where applicable.
+The office also serves as a quick-guide that directly assists a culturally diverse student population with navigating a roadmap of university policies and procedures in an effort to provide the student with a better understanding of topics related to student financial services and financial aid.